top of page

 None of these problems are unsurmountable.
 Mining practices can be regulated to be sustainable.
 Recycling of metals and minerals can and should be greatly expanded.

 “Reducing the [mining] sector’s environmental and social footprint means adopting improved regulations and lower-impact methods of mining.
-This can be done, for example, by improving community consultation processes, ensuring comprehensive mine closure and remediation of abandoned mine sites, and exploring ways to reduce or reuse11 mining waste.”
+This can be done, for example, by improving community consultation processes, ensuring comprehensive mine closure and remediation of abandoned mine sites, and exploring ways to reduce or reuse mining waste.”

 “At present, average recycling rates for these resources are below 1% of the total supply.
 By contrast, the recycling rate for steel cans in the U.S. is now 71%.
 Increasing recycling rates for the minerals needed to produce renewable energy equipment to just 5% would go far to overcome any problems of supply shortages.”
 In addition to recycling, opportunities will also emerge to economize on the level of minerals and metals necessary to produce solar panels, wind turbines, and batteries, as production technologies improve along with the rapid expansion of the industry.
 Substitute materials can also be developed for those materials that remain in short supply”.